Case Studies

 Don’t forget to check their follower numbers and engagement rates, which you can do through an Instagram engagement calculator.
 There is no use reaching out to someone with little to no engagement rate!

 If you are looking for hashtags, you’re already on social media, but it goes deeper than that.
-Look out for your brand mentions as well as employing the use of social media trackers or listening tools which can help you find influencers who are already talking about your industry or niche.
+Look out for your brand mentions, and employ the use of social media trackers or listening tools which can help you find influencers who are already talking about your industry or niche.

 There are many platforms out there available that can help you find influencers for your brand while taking out a large proportion of the heavy lifting.
 Some examples include Voila Norbert, Mailshake and Respona.

 Tools like influencer marketing platforms have search features that allow you to explore the top influencers amongst certain niches.
-They can provide you with information such as their emails and social profiles, providing multiples means in which to contact them.
-However, proceed with caution, a lot of the companies offering this service provide out of date information, so it’s important to do your research before committing!
+They can provide you with information such as their emails and social profiles, providing multiple means in which to contact them.
+However, proceed with caution, a lot of the companies offering this service provide out-of-date information, so it’s important to do your research before committing!

-Depending on your niche, Youtube can also be a useful place to search for influencers.
-Youtube is a place where influencers can do longer reviews of products, ‘Get Ready With Me’ videos which show off different products, ads and more.
-It’s worth digging a little deeper into Youtube and using keywords in the search bar to find influencers who produce content surrounding your brand’s niche.
+Depending on your niche, YouTube can also be a useful place to search for influencers.
+YouTube is a place where influencers can do longer reviews of products like ‘Get Ready With Me’ videos which show off different products, ads and more.
+It’s worth digging a little deeper into YouTube and using keywords in the search bar to find influencers who produce content surrounding your brand’s niche.

-Find the middle ground of influencers who have a decent amount of subscribers but also not so much that would cost you selling a kidney to fund the partnership.
+Find the middle ground of influencers who have a decent amount of subscribers but also not so much that would cost you to sell a kidney to fund the partnership.
 Most Youtubers also have successful social media pages in their belt as well which means a wider audience reach.

-There are various tools to help you to find influencers online, basing themselves on factors such as the number of followers, posts, SEO and the topics which the influencer focuses on.
-You can try Buzzsumo or Followerwonk, or even a more specialized agency like Findyourinfluence .
+There are various tools to help you find influencers online, basing themselves on factors such as the number of followers, posts, SEO and the topics on which the influencer focuses.
+You can try Buzzsumo or Followerwonk, or even a more specialized agency like Findyourinfluence.

 If you want to get a better idea of the platforms before throwing yourself in with the professionals, these are some of the characteristics which you should consider when seeking influencers for your brand: